Non-sporting

 To keep the skin and coat clean and healthy, you should bathe your Chow Chow at least every six months too.
 You will have to work on your technique for grooming, washing, and drying your dog, as the double coat and thick fur can prove tricky.

 Chow Chows tend not to be big barkers and keep themselves to themselves mostly.
-The only issue you may have with barking is alarm barking due to strangers or other dogs.
+The only issue you may have with barking is with alarm barking due to strangers or other dogs.

 The majority of a Chow Chow’s weight gain will take place in the first six months, which is why it is extremely important to buy high-quality dog food and know how much and how often you should be feeding your puppy.